valentinkononov/cv/index.md

 I have lovely family - wife, two daughters, dog and cat.
 My wife is psychologist (therapist) and HR.
 We try to do joint projects together when it's possible.

 I love travelling with my family, especially when it's possible to stay in some place for month or more.
 It gives me the opportunity to know the country and people better, understand culture and manners.
-That's why It's very cool for me when I can travel for work and stay with particular business in some place for quite a long time.
+That's why it's very cool for me when I can travel for work and stay with particular business in some place for quite a long time.